systematic-magic/aop/references.rst

 14.4.3.
 Check for references containing journal title in English and original language (e.g. "International journal of cancer" and "Journal international du cancer").
 Remove title in original language and leave English version.

 14.4.4.
-Check for extra information to the references (i.e. in addition to "sandard" information).
+Check for extra information to the references (i.e. in addition to "standard" information).
 Remove all extra information.

 	| `Example:`
 	| ":official publication of the society of…"